By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

 In other local elections:

-• Incumbent District 2 Turlock City Council member Rebecka Monez has widen her lead over retired businessman Milt Trieweiler.
+• Incumbent Turlock city councilmember Rebecka Monez has widened her lead over retired businessman Milt Trieweiler in the District 2 race.
 Monez is now ahead by 57 votes since last the last update on Nov.
-12, with an unknown number of ballots yet to be counted.
+12, with an unknown number of ballots to be counted.

-• Local businesswoman Erika Phillips is still comfortably ahead of county public health worker Kamlesh Kaur for the Turlock City Council District 4 seat by about 1,762 votes as of Tuesday.
+• In the District 4 race, local businesswoman Erika Phillips remains comfortably ahead of county public health worker Kamlesh Kaur by 1,762 votes as of Tuesday.

 • In the race for city treasurer, Michael Abram, husband of District 3 councilmember Cassandra Abram, also had a sizable cushion against his opponent — outgoing District 4 councilmember Pam Franco.
-Abram has amassed 11,888 votes (57.8%), while Franco has 8,648votes (42.1), as of Tuesday.
+Abram has amassed 11,888 votes (57.8%), while Franco has 8,648 votes (42.1).

 • In Turlock Irrigation District’s Division 1 race, incumbent Michael Frantz is winning in a landslide over TUSD board member Mary Jackson, with 77.3% of the vote.